toUpperCase78/real-racing-3-vehicles/README.md

 1st part of my outcomes is available [here](https://github.com/toUpperCase78/real-racing-3-vehicles/blob/master/RR3_outcome1.ipynb).

+2st part of my outcomes is available [here](https://github.com/toUpperCase78/real-racing-3-vehicles/blob/master/RR3_outcome2.ipynb)

-More parts will arrive at a later dates.
+The next part will arrive at a later date.

-**These studies have been carried out in IPython Shell.**
+**All these studies have been carried out in IPython Shell.**

+**Note:** It is bizarre that values that contained `$` appeared problematically in the output due to rendering by GitHub when uploaded here.
+Take this in consideration while I look for any solutions for proper output.